bbuchsbaum/imfeatures/README.md

 pip install torch torchvision --index-url https://download.pytorch.org/whl/cpu
 # or CUDA-specific (example):
 # pip install torch torchvision --index-url https://download.pytorch.org/whl/cu118

+Note on Python versions: some optional packages (e.g., thingsvision via numba) currently do not support Python 3.11+.
+Prefer Python 3.9 or 3.10 when you plan to use these features.
 ```

 3. Tell imfeatures to use that Python: